Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 - Throw these challenges at your analytics team.
 There will be a lot of counter questions probing you for more details

 - Answer those.
 You will get any of the following responses for each of the challenges that you listed.

 - Can be solved by digital analytics.
 We can immediately action

-- Can be solved by digital analytics along with inputs from few other teams
+- Can be solved by digital analytics best practices along with inputs from few other teams

 - Can be solved by digital analytics.
 But we aren’t capturing the required data right now